 It usually occurs on the underside of the foot, near the spot where your heel and arch meet, but in fact can occur anywhere along the under side of au pied.
 The pain may refer towards the toes.

 What's interesting is that patients usually discover inadvertently that chiropractic help is also for foot pain.
 They consult us for LBP, perhaps, or headaches, or even unrelated tingling in hands and fingers; in passing, the DC asks about other conditions that may be affecting their health and well being.

 Quite often even then, patients, not expecting a chiropractor might treat foot pain, only raise the subject when they see a model of the foot prominently displayed, or posters on the wall.

 A myofascitis occurs when these tissues are irritated and become inflamed.
 Bony spurs may form on the heel at the attachment of these fibres if this condition is not correctly treated.

-This heel spur forms where the plantar fascia attaches to the heel, in response to the plantar fascia’s increased tug on the heel bone.
+This heel spur forms where the plantar fascia attaches to the calcaneus, in response to the increased tug on the bone.

 And, because how fast you can and do walk directly affects longevity, it really is a serious problem.
 Serious enough to actually shorten your life.